Compassionate Dental Care for Your Toddler – Children’s Dentistry in Folsom

-Between the ages of one and three years old, your child will get his or her first set of primary teeth.
-Many misjudge the importance of primary teeth, assuming that since they are eventually replaced by permanent teeth, this first set requires less vigilance and care.
-These baby teeth play a crucial role in a young child’s dental development.
+Between the ages of one and three years old, your child will get their set of primary teeth.
+While these eventually fall out so permanent teeth can take their place, caring for baby teeth plays a crucial role in a young child’s dental development.

-A child’s primary teeth not only allow for proper chewing and speaking, they are also vital to development of the jaws and for guiding the permanent teeth into place around age six.
-Children with missing primary teeth or those who prematurely lose primary teeth may require a space maintainer, a device used to hold the natural space open.
-Without a maintainer, the teeth can tilt toward the empty space and cause permanent teeth to come in crooked.
-For this reason, bring your child to The Tooth Station when they are one-years-old.
+A child’s primary teeth not only allow for proper chewing and speaking, they are also vital to the development of the jaws and for guiding the permanent teeth into place.
+For this reason, it’s vital to bring your toddler to the dentist for routine exams and suggested care.
+Children who prematurely lose primary teeth may require a space maintainer, a device used to hold the natural space open and prevent the altered alignment of permanent teeth.

-- Information about kids healthy eating habits and a child’s diet for strong teeth and bones.
+• Information about kids’ healthy eating habits for strong teeth and bones

-- Regular dentist check ups and teeth cleanings to detect potential kids' dental health issues.
+• Teeth cleanings to detect potential dental health issues

 We are the first stop on a lifelong journey of dental and whole body health.
-Contact our dentist office in Folsom or call today at 916-984-6747.
+Contact our pediatric dental office in Folsom or call today at 916-984-6747.